neurobioinfo/scrnabox/README_SCRNA.md

  - mitochondria_percent: High mitochondrial transcript levels relative to total RNA transcripts may indicate dead or dying cells and can affect clustering performance.
 By default, cells with mitochondrial transcript percentages greater than 25% are removed.
 The `--mitochondria_percent_U` option sets the upper threshold for mitochondrial transcript percentage.

 ### Step 4: Remove doublet
+The genoype of sample is saved under the column `MULTI_ID` as default.
+You can add the current label and its corresponding new label in the file `${SCRNABOX_PWD}/job_output/parameters/step4_par.txt`: `old_label=` and `new_label=` and the new label will be saved under column `MULTI_ID_Lables`.
 This step can be used to remove the 'Doublet'.
 By default, the pipeline removes the doublet, if you want to keep them, just change 'yes' to 'no' in '${SCRNABOX_PWD}/job_info/parameters/step4_par.txt'.
 Also you can add the current label and its corresponding new label in the file '${SCRNABOX_PWD}/job_output/parameters/step4_par.txt'.
 Once you have added the labels, run the following command to run this step.

 ```
 bash $SCRNABOX_HOME/launch_scrnabox.sh \